 How to Report to the RRCO

-The RRCO will send you the Cycle End CEU Reporting form near the end of your cycle as your membership expires on that fifth year.
+The RRCO will have the End CEU Reporting form available year-round.
 The CEU Reporting form will contain a declaration that you have read the mandatory articles from InTouch and have answered the questions, and requires a breakdown of the CEUs you have obtained.
 Failure to do so may result in a term, condition or limitation placed on the therapists registration.
 This form is also available on the RRCO “resource” page of the website.

 The mandatory reading component involves reading a designated article in each issue of RRCO newsletter and composing a response to questions on the article.
 These articles contain information on various aspects of public protection and professional responsibility including discussions on the Code of Ethics.
-Members will receive one Category A CEU per year for completion of the one article for a total of five (5) Category A CEUs per 5 yr cycle.
+Members will receive one Category A CEU per year for completion of the one article for a total of two (2) Category A CEUs per anniversary submission.